vehicle-lang/vehicle/doc/source/language/quantifiers.rst

    surjective : Bool
    surjective = forall y . hits y

-However, you can have both within the same specification as long as they belong to different properties.
-For example, the following *is*
+However, you can have both types of quantifiers within the same specification as long as they belong to different properties.
-allowed:
+For example, the following *is* allowed:

 .. code-block:: agda

-   f : Tensor Rat [2] -> Rat
+   network f : Tensor Rat [2] -> Rat

    prop1 : Bool
    prop1 y = exists x . f x >= 2